kevinwshin/French-House-Manual/README.md

     - Using non-toxic cleaner, wipe down stovetop, microwave, toaster and toaster oven, espresso machine, blender, food processor or any other appliance left on the counter.
 - Other
     - Sweep the kitchen floor.

+---

+    - If garbage is 3/4 full: Take out the garbage and put in a fresh bag.
+If you are Friday or Saturday Lunch Clean taking out the trash is mandatory!

+#### Bathroom Clean (Upstairs/Downstairs) (1 hour)
+- Using non-toxic cleaner, scrub shower, toilet, sink, counters/surfaces and soap dishes.
+- Using non-toxic cleaner, clean mirrors and glass doors.
+- Remove stains, hair, and scum build-up on all surfaces and empty and clean strainers in sink and shower.
+- Sweep and mop the bathroom.
+- Bathroom Clean must be finished and signed-off for by midnight at the end of your assigned half of the week.
+    - This jobs spans for multiple days of the week.
+This means that you should look after these areas every day.
+If the Labor Czar finds them dirty, you will be asked to tidy up.
+Extra tidying must be finished by a time determined between you and the Labor Czar, which will often be the end of the day.

+#### Garden Gnome (1 Hour)
+Under the direction of the Gnome Lord, you will be doing tasks such as stated below:
+- Use sustainable techniques and native plants to ensure the need of minimal care and a long lasting garden.
+- Weed beds, water plants and take necessary (non-toxic/organic) action to keep bugs off veggies and herbs.
+    - If there are no plants or they have died, it is your job to plant new things and make the garden look nice.
+- Water yeard so that we can have soft things to walk on or replace dead grass.
+- Take care of all aspects of composting if applicable.
+- Pick up any trash or bottles/cans left in the front yard and recycle or throw them away.
+- Sweep sidewalks and rake and gather leaves/sticks in walking areas.
+- You may be assigned tasks by the Gnome Lord that do not fit the descriptions above, that's perfectly fine!
+Your garden labor will be checked by the Gnome Lord and reported complete to the Labor Czar when it is done.

+#### Commons Clean (Upstairs & Downstairs) (1 Hour)
+- Gather all dishes/cups/silverware, wash and Jackson them, and put them away.
+- Using non-toxic cleaner, clean all tables (dining room and coffee tables) and wipe down shelves.
+    - This also means returning all materials left on tables and floor to their rightful shelves or owners.
+- Move all newspapers more than 1 week old to recycling bin in Fridge room.
+- Remove and put away all random items left lying around.
+- Throw away or recycle (after washing them out!) bottles/cans or trash people rudely left in the common spaces.
+- Organize sofas and chairs so that the room looks nice.
+- Take out the trash and replace the trash bag.